smartcontractkit/external-adapters-js/packages/k6/README.md

 > **Note** > `[adapter].env` can be omitted if your EA doesn't require environment variables to be tested

-Then, remember to set the source URL for each EA you want to run in the `[adapter]_SOURCE_URL` env var.
+After creating the adapter specific env file, remember to set the source URL for each EA you want to run in the `[adapter]_SOURCE_URL` env var.
 E.g.:

 ```bash